lucasvegi/Elixir-Refactorings/README.md

 * __Motivation:__ This refactoring helps to eliminate the [Duplicated Code][Duplicated Code] code smell.
 In any programming language, this code smell can make the codebase harder to maintain due to restrictions on code reuse.
 When different functions have equivalent expression structures, that structure should be generalized into a new function, which will later be called in the body of the duplicated functions, replacing their original codes.
 After that refactoring, the programmer only needs to worry about maintaining these expressions in one place (generic function).
 The support for ``high-order functions`` in functional programming languages enhances the potential for generalizing provided by this refactoring.

-* __Examples:__ In Elixir, as well as in other functional languages like Erlang and Haskell, functions are treated as first-class citizens, which means functions can be assigned to variables, making it possible to define ``high-order functions``, which are functions that take one or more functions as arguments or return a function as its result.
-The following code illustrates this refactoring using a high-order function.
+* __Examples:__ In Elixir, as well as in other functional languages such as Erlang and Haskell, functions are considered as first-class citizens.
+This means that functions can be assigned to variables, allowing the definition of ``higher-order functions``.
+Higher-order functions are those that take one or more functions as arguments or return a function as a result.
+The following code illustrates this refactoring using a ``high-order function``.
 Before the refactoring, we have two functions in the ``Gen`` module.
 The ``foo/1`` function takes a list as an argument and transforms it in two steps.
 First, it squares each of its elements and then multiplies each element by 3, returning a new list.
 The ``bar/1`` function operates similarly, receiving a list as an argument and also transforming it in two steps.
 First, it doubles the value of each element in the list and then returns a list containing only the elements divisible by 4.
 Although these two functions transform lists in different ways, they have duplicated structures.

   ```elixir
   # Before refactoring: